 Part of the Group's operations require the use of coastal zones.
 The Group has entered into an Agreement with the State for the use of coastal zones in certain areas.
 There are however other areas, where the Group uses coastal zones, and for which no agreement exists.
 The State may periodically issue a notice for compensation for the use of the coastal zones for these areas.
 Upon adoption of IFRS 16, the Group concluded that the use of coastal zones could meet the criteria of an identified asset under IFRS 16, where an Agreement exists.
 Where the terms of use by the Greek state are determinable from the Agreement, the Group recognizes a right of use asset within commercial properties and a lease liability representing its obligation to make payments.
 For instances where the Group uses coastal zones without an Agreement, the Group considers that the arrangement does not constitute a lease and provides for compensation for the use of the coast based on the most recently received notice.
-For the twelve-month period to 31 December 2019, this is estimated at \in 720 thousand and is included in current liabilities.
+For the year ended 31 December 2020, this is estimated at $\in$ 670 thousand (31 December 2019: $\in$ 670) and is included in current liabilities.

 Furthermore, the Group operates a number of underground pipelines within the boundaries of various municipalities, in accordance with relevant laws.
 As described in note 33 of these financial statements, certain municipalities have proceeded with the imposition of duties and fines relating to the rights of way.
-The group has appealed against such amounts imposed as described in the note and does not consider that any of these fall within the scope of IFRS 16.
+The Group has appealed against such amounts imposed as described in the note and does not consider that any of these fall within the scope of IFRS 16.